ppeters0502/whereabouts/README.md

 * Establish Geofence Waypoints to trigger enter/exit reactions to trigger changes

 ## Application Requirements
-For this project I set 3 primary user stories
+For this project I set 3 primary user stories and then a stretch goal with waypoints

 ### User Stories
 As a ***Publisher*** I want to ***Publish location data through secured connection*** so that I can ***Tell my wife that I'm heading home***